Archive for the ‘travels’ Category

 <br />

 This might explain why I hallucinated several times when I woke up in the middle of the night.
 Hilariously, I hallucinated Galapagos animals.
 A penguin by the doorknob, sea lion climbing the door, iguana on the lamp.
-Otherwise, no side effects and kept me from getting seasick which is basically miraculous.</p>
+Otherwise, no side effects.</p>

 "Brugmansia have also traditionally been used in many South American indigenous cultures in medical preparations and as a ritualistic hallucinogen for divination, to communicate with ancestors, as a poison in sorcery and black magic, and for prophecy."